rifteyy/lolnamechecker/README.md

    Variable `region_shorter` can contain the following: `br eune euw jp kr lan las na oce ph sg th tw vn tr ru`

-   Note all these info must be 100% correct, or it will not work.
-5) Put in file `summoner_names.txt` all the summoner names you wanna check.
+5) Put in file `summoner_names.txt` (or change the variable `summoner_names_input` containing the file name to something else) all the summoner names you wanna check.
 They must be 1 summoner name on each line.

 ### How to use?
 Double click and run, ignore the Windows Defender warning